ivantolic/cryptography_project/README.md

 This is a Python project for the Applied Cryptography course.

 The project is a secure real-time chat application with:

-- user registration and login
+* user registration and login
+* TLS-protected client-server transport
-- end-to-end encrypted chat messages
+* end-to-end encrypted chat messages
-- X25519 Diffie-Hellman key exchange
+* X25519 Diffie-Hellman key exchange
-- manual public key fingerprint verification
+* manual public key fingerprint verification
+* HKDF-SHA256 key derivation
-- AES-GCM encryption
+* AES-GCM encryption
-- replay protection with message counters
+* replay protection with message counters

-The server is used only to connect clients and forward data.
-It cannot read encrypted chat messages because it does not have the session keys.
+The server is used to connect clients and forward data.
+It cannot read encrypted chat messages because it does not have the AES session keys.

+TLS is used to protect the transport between clients and the server.
+This prevents login data and protocol messages from being visible as plaintext in Wireshark.

 ---